buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 As with most adjustments to standards, and using RFC 6724 itself as a measuring stick, the updates defined in this document will likely take between 8-20 years to become common enough for consistent behavior within most operating systems.
 At the time of writing, it has been over 10 years since RFC 6724 has been published but we continue to see existing commercial and open source operating systems exhibiting {{RFC3484}} behavior.

-While it should be noted that RFC 6724 defines a solution that is functional theoretically, operationally the solution of adjusting the address preference selection table is both operating system dependent and unable to be signaled by any network mechanism.
-For example, this can be done within a router advertisement or DHCPv6 option.
-Given {{RFC7078}} defines such a DHCPv6 option, it is not by any means widely implemented.
+While it should be noted that RFC 6724 defines a solution to adjust the address preference selection table that is functional theoretically, operationally the solution is operating system dependent and cannot be signaled by any currently deployed network mechanism.
+While {{RFC7078}} defines such a DHCPv6 option, it is not by any means widely implemented.
 This lack of an intra-protocol or network-based ability to adjust address selection preference, along with the inability to adjust a notable number of operating systems either programmatically or manually renders operational scalability of such a mechanism challenging.

 It is especially important to note this behavior in the long lifecycle equipment that exists in industrial control and operational technology environments due to their very long mean time to replacement/lifecycle.

 In practice this means that network operators and those who design networks need to keep these considerations in mind.
-Should the ULA and IPv4 preference issue be of concern one should use IPv6-only networking, or simply not deploy dual-stack.
-Another is to only use only GUA IPv6 addresses, which are preferred by default over all IPv4 addresses.
+Should the current ULA and IPv4 preference issue be of concern then 'workarounds' do exist.
+One is to use IPv6-only networking, i.e., not deploy dual-stack, and another is to only use GUA IPv6 addresses which are preferred by default over all IPv4 addresses.

 # Notable changes in practice today

 ## Relation to {{RFC5220}}

-With a separate label for ULA now present in the policy table, Rule 5 of Section 6 of {{RFC6724}} which states
+The concerns expressed in section 2.2.2 of {{RFC 5220}} need to be considered.
+But with a separate label for ULA now present in the policy table, Rule 5 of Section 6 of RFC 6724 which states
 ~~~~~
 Rule 5: Prefer matching label.
    If Label(Source(DA)) = Label(DA) and Label(Source(DB)) <> Label(DB),
    then prefer DA.
 Similarly, if Label(Source(DA)) <> Label(DA) and
    Label(Source(DB)) = Label(DB), then prefer DB.
 ~~~~~
- The presence of the label and the rule defining the behavior based on said rule should prevent the situation described in 2.2.2 of {{RFC5220}} from occurring.
+means that the presence of the label and the rule defining the behavior based on said rule should prevent the situation described in that section from occurring.

 ## Relation to Happy Eyeballs

-In the edge case that ULA a Source Address is selected to communicate with a GUA destination, Happy Eyeballs version 1 or 2 would result in IPv4 being selected for use since the ULA source address will likely fail.
-Corner cases may exist where the ULA address will not fail, however, these cases are more likely misconfigurations than intentional and should be considered edge cases.
+In cases where a ULA Source Address is selected to communicate with a GUA destination, Happy Eyeballs version 1 or 2 would result in practice in IPv4 being used since the ULA source address will likely fail (due to egress filtering at the border, as discussed in the Security Considerations below).
+Corner cases may exist where the ULA address will not fail, however, in normal operation these cases are more likely misconfigurations than intentional.

 ## Relation to {{RFC4193}}

-If the operational guidelines in sections 4.1 and 4.3 of {{RFC4193}} are followed, a Destination Unreachable ICMPv6 Error should be received by the source device which should either trigger Happy Eyeballs.
+If the operational guidelines in sections 4.1 and 4.3 of {{RFC4193}} are followed, a Destination Unreachable ICMPv6 Error should be received by the source device which should trigger Happy Eyeballs.
 If Happy Eyeballs is not implemented, the next option should follow the guidelines outlined in {{RFC4193}}.

 # Acknowledgements